huawei-noah/SMARTS/docs/sim/agent.rst

         agent_builder: Callable[..., Agent] = None
         agent_params: Optional[Any] = None

-Next, a minimal example of how to create and register an ``Agent`` instance is illustrated.
+Next, a minimal example of how to create and register an agent is illustrated.

 .. _follow_waypoints_policy:
 .. code-block:: python